antonioru/beautiful-react-hooks/docs/useWindowResize.md

 #### 🛑 When not to use

 - You can't use it asynchronously since this will break the [rules of hooks](https://reactjs.org/docs/hooks-rules.html)
-- If using the callback setter, it should not be used asynchronously but immediately invoked
+- If using the handler setter, it should not be used asynchronously but immediately invoked